Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 Whether you’re serving customers in different countries or simply want non-English speakers to understand your site, there are several ways to handle multilingual content on Squarespace.
 The right approach depends on what problem you’re actually trying to solve: basic comprehension, multilingual SEO, or full user-controlled language switching.

 A multilingual site is not just about translation.
 It affects SEO, site structure, user expectations, and long-term maintenance.
-This guide breaks down the three realistic ways Squarespace users handle multiple languages and explains when each makes sense.
+This guide breaks down the three realistic ways Squarespace users handle multiple languages (with and without Weglot) and explains when each makes sense.

 Do You Actually Need a Multilingual Setup?